lucax88x/PrimitiveObsession/README.md

 Well, yes, at least it solves the ugly Autofac registration statements issue.
 In fact, it introduces some additional problems, possibly worse than the ones it is supposed to solve.

 The problem is: that's a Service Locator.<br />
-I stronly suggest you to read the seminal Mark Seeman's post [Service Locator Is An Anti-Pattern](http://http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) which collects a lot of strong arguments why you should avoid using the Service Locator pattern.
+I stronly suggest you to read the seminal Mark Seemann's post [Service Locator Is An Anti-Pattern](http://http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) which collects a lot of strong arguments why you should avoid using the Service Locator pattern.
 Basically, the root of Service Locator's evil is that it hides class dependencies, causing run-time errros and maintenance additional burden.

-Even if the Service Locator pattern is mostly used when retrieving services, while here we are dealing with values with no behaviour, simple strings and integers, yet Mark Seeman's argument apply: injecting a configuration-parameters locator is an anti-pattern.<br />
+Even if the Service Locator pattern is mostly used when retrieving services, while here we are dealing with values with no behaviour, simple strings and integers, yet Mark Seemann's argument apply: injecting a configuration-parameters locator is an anti-pattern.<br />
 Just don't do it.

 ## A hint